centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 curl -X GET -H 'accept: application/json' -H 'x-canopsis-authkey: <canopsis-auth-token>' '<https_canopsis_host_url>:<canopsis_port>/api/v4/app-info'
 ```

-> Replace all the *`<xxxx>`* inside the above command with the correct value for authentification and Canopsis host.
+> Replace all the *`<xxxx>`* inside the above command with the correct values for authentication to the Canopsis host.
-> For canopsis port the default value defined in the connector is canopsis_port:443
+> For canopsis_port, the default value defined in the connector is canopsis_port:443.

 3. This command only allows access to the Canopsis version so no need to inspect all the returned content of it.